 Familial relationships would explain why the Comancheros were close and trusted allies of the Comanche.
 Comancheros were recognized as mixed-bloods, as being of both European and Indigenous descent.
 Through the 1800’s the Comanche were known for adopting women and preadolescent children of all races into their families, making them mixed-bloods as well.
 So, the difference between the Comancheros and the Comanche proper was more about where and how they lived than who their parents were.

-The Comanche thrived for two centuries.
+The Comanche Emoire of the Summer Moon thrived for over two centuries.
 They survived the remnants of the tribes they attacked scouting for American troops.
 They survived Jack Hayes copying their fighting techniques to develop the Texas Rangers *.
 They survived the invention of the repeating rifle and the Colt six-shooter.
 They even survived the Civil War’s infamous General Sherman’s protégé Ranald MacKenzie slaughtering their riding horses every chance he got.

 And they did so even when their population was plummeting from an estimated 20,000 plus to less than 3,000.
 By 1875 epidemics of smallpox and cholera contracted along the trail of the Forty-niner’s gold rush had killed up to eighty-five percent of their population.
 What the Comanche could not survive was the starvation and drought that followed the rapid full-scale extermination of the Buffalo.